emissary-ingress/emissary/user-guide/monitoring.md

 ## Viewing Stats/Metrics

-Above, you have created an environment where you have Ambassador as an API gateway, Prometheus scraping and collecting statistics output by Envoy about ingress into our cluster, and a Grafana dashboard to view these statistics.
+Above, you have created an environment where you have Ambassador Edge Stack as an API gateway, Prometheus scraping and collecting statistics output by Envoy about ingress into our cluster, and a Grafana dashboard to view these statistics.

 You can easily view a sample of these statistics via the Grafana dashboard at `{AMBASSADOR_IP}/grafana/` and logging in with the credentials above.